bailey-lab/wrangler_by_sample/README.md

 ```

 Make sure you have a profile that matches the computer you'd like to run this
 on.
+Example profiles are provided here for slurm clusters and for non_slurm
+standalone computers.
+You'll need to edit these profiles to be appropriate for
+the way that your system is currently configured (e.g. don't set memory or CPU
+requests that exceed your system's capacity).
 Copy this profile into a folder.
-If you put the profile in
+If you put the profile in ~/.config/snakemake/your_profile_name/config.yaml,
-~/.config/snakemake/your_profile_name/config.yaml, then you will be able to call
-it from the commandline with snakemake -s your_script.smk --profile your_
+then you will be able to call it from the commandline with snakemake -s
-profile_name.
-In the usage instructions below, we assume that you put your file
+your_script.smk --profile your_profile_name.
+In the usage instructions below, we
+assume that you are using a slurm cluster, and that you put your file
-in ~/.config/snakemake/slurm/config.yaml.
-An example slurm/config.yaml file is
-provided here for convenience.
+in ~/.config/snakemake/slurm/config.yaml, but on a non-cluster, these
+instructions will also work if you put your config file in ~/.config/snakemake/
+non_slurm/config.yaml and use --profile non_slurm

 ## Usage:
  - Download the contents of this git repo to a folder on your machine and cd